How to display Gravity Forms entries on a page or post

 After installing GravityView, the first step is to create a new View.
 To do this, hover over “GravityKit” and click “New View”.
 After giving your View a name, you’ll need to select a data source.

-The data source is a form in Gravity Forms containing the submissions data you want to display.
+The data source is a form in Gravity Forms containing the submission data you want to display.
 For this example, we’ll select our “Business listings” form.

 Using the 'Business listings' form as the data source for a GravityView View